Contact or visit us

-- The first recommendation must be from a teacher or athletic coach who has taught or coached the applicant in an academic subject or athletic team in the junior or senior year.
+- The first recommendation must be from a school member (e.g. - teacher, coach, director, counselor, etc.) who has taught or coached the applicant in an academic subject or athletic team in the junior or senior year.

-- The second recommendation must be from an adult outside of the school who knows the applicant from the community, such as a neighbor, employer, Scout leader, or religious leader.
+- The second recommendation must be from a community member - an adult outside of the school who knows the applicant from the community, such as a neighbor, employer, Scout leader, or religious leader.

 - Financial aid – Financial need is a factor considered during the selection process.
-Applicants are encouraged, but not required, to either submit the 2022-23 FAFSA or Nebraska Wesleyan University’s financial aid form.
+Applicants are encouraged, but not required, to submit the FAFSA by January 15, 2024.